dotnet/runtime/docs/design/coreclr/botr/ryujit-overview.md

 # Introduction

-RyuJIT is the code name for the next generation Just in Time Compiler (aka "JIT") for the .NET runtime.
+RyuJIT is the code name for the Just-In-Time Compiler (aka "JIT") for the .NET runtime.
 It was evolved from the JIT used for x86 (jit32) on .NET Framework, and ported to support all other architecture and platform targets supported by .NET Core.